Efficient representation and approximation of model predictive control laws via deep learning: Approximate explicit MPC based on deep learning

 where $w$ is the weight vector, $v$ is the bias and $\phi(\cdot)$ defines a kernel $\kappa(x_i,x_j) = \phi(x_i)^T\phi(x_j)$ and $\zeta_m$ are slack variables to relax the problem.
 The tuning parameter $C>0$ is a penalty term to weigh the importance of misclassification errors and $y_m$ are the decision functions.
 The resulting relaxed safe set will only be dependent on the $m_{\text{cr}}$ decision functions $y_i$ where $\zeta_i = 0$.
 The corresponding $x_i$ are called support vectors and define the set description:

 The two types of safe sets are illustrated exemplarily in Fig.~\ref{fig:safe_sets}.
-The circles depict initial values of trajectories $x = \tilde{x}(0)$ without constraint violations ($\rho(\tilde{x})=+1$) whereas crosses represent those of invalid trajectories ($\rho(\tilde{x})=-1$).
+The circles depict initial values of trajectories $x = \tilde{x}(0)$ without constraint violations ($\rho(\tilde{x})=+1$, factual positives) whereas crosses represent those of invalid trajectories ($\rho(\tilde{x})=-1$, factual negatives).
 The ellipsoidal set (green) is more conservative, but it does not contain any initial values that lead to constraint violations.
 The larger set (blue) computed by SVMs allows a controlled trade-off between the size of the safe set and the proneness towards misclassification.

-Two different types of classification errors can be distinguished.
+Two different types of classification errors can be distinguished taking the view of the probabilistic safe sets.
 False negatives are initial values from which trajectories are falsely classified by a safe set as leading to constraint violations whereas false positives are initial values from which trajectories are considered to be safe but in fact lead to constraint violations.
 False positives are the worst case since they might lead to actual constraint violations of the closed-loop system.

 In order to assess the conservativeness of a computed safe set $\mathcal{S} \in \{ \mathcal{S}_{\text{ell}}, \mathcal{S}_{\text{SVM}} \}$, its size is compared to the size of the safe set that is obtained with the exact controller.
 The initial values in the test data set $\mathcal{T}_{\text{dnn}}$ are evaluated via~\eqref{eq:ellipsoidal_safe_set} or \eqref{eq:SVM_safe_set} to obtain the set $\mathcal{S}^+_{\mathcal{T}_{\text{dnn}}} = \{ x \, | \, x \in \mathcal{S} \land x \in \mathcal{T}_{\text{dnn}} \}$, containing all initial values which are part of the safe set.
 We define the volume of the computed safe set in relation to the exact one as: